hydrabus-framework/framework/README.md

 ## Usage

 This framework work like metasploit.
-Simply run hbfconsole, load any available modules and enjoy !
+Simply run hbfconsole, load any available modules and enjoy!

 ## Configuration explanation